nc1BitW/BitWanga-public/README.md

 BitWanga, a short path to value for social activities, including business.

+Own your bank.
+Own your social links.
+Own your privacy.
+Wear naturaly your telecom infrastructure as your digital institution.

+Layer 3 on top of the bests projects.
+@bitwanga

 # Societal mathematics

 You protect your privacy when direct and efficient human interactions.

-Economic protocol = f1(economical collateral)

-Social Protocol = f2(social collateral)

-Societal protocol = f1 + f2
+Economic protocol + Social Protocol.

-Protocols both economic and social exist.

-With a mix, we created digital justice, compatible with all human activities.
+Protocols both economic and social exist, with a mix, we created digital justice, compatible with all human activities.

-Totally digital and autonomous, we have built a system without boring management, delagation nor central attributions / references.
+Digital and autonomous, we build a system without boring management, delagation nor central attributions / references.

 # Features